-(G-7) Number and percent of restraints that were substantiated through investigation, where follow-up is completed as required.
-N: Number of restraints that are substantiated through investigation, where follow-up is completed as required.
-D: Total number of restraints reported.
+(G-8) Number and percent of restrictive interventions that were substantiated through investigation, where follow-up is completed as required.
+N: Number of restrictive interventions that are substantiated through investigation, where follow-up is completed as required.
+D: Total number of restrictive interventions substantiated through investigation.